dorogit/pygame_collaboration/README.md

 This is the concept behind HangMan.

-what to implement in order to make HangMan fucntional:
+HOW TO PLAY :
--An input window to take input of the word which is to be guessed and the alphabet guessed by the other player -A *RULES* button to take the user to a window which will display rules and info of the game -A function to convert the word given by the player to dashes, and make letters appear when corrosponding alphabet is guessed -A function to draw lines of the stickman/ draw the stickman's limbs each time a wrong alphabet is guessed -A *Hanging animation* upon the guesser's defeat for the quality of the game -Already blitted-and-updated Gallow made up of lines and rectangles along with the stickman's head(circle) as a starting point
+-Press the rules button in the corner to view the rules -Type in a word you want the other player to guess and press SPACEBAR -Now it's the other player's turn to guess the word typed by you, letter by letter -Guess an alphabet from the word typed in by the first player, type it, and press ENTER -If the alphabet you guessed is correct, all letters of the alphabet you guessed in the hidden word will be displayed -If the alphabet you guessed is incorrect, a part of the HangMan will be drawn and will continue to be drawn -If you ran out of tries, HangMan will be *Hanged*
--"Play again" and "Quit" buttons (optional once the game's main algorithm is complete)
+-If you guess the letter within given tries, you will win and HangMan will be released *HAVE FUN*